-Take 1 heaping tablespoon mixed with juice or water, twice daily with food, or as directed by a qualified health care practitioner.
+Mix one tablespoon with juice or water twice daily with food, or as directed by a qualified health care practitioner.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 In one of the first clinical trials, researchers assembled 39 people with major depression or bipolar depression, who quit taking their antidepressant medications three days to a week before the trial began.
 For the next four weeks, sufferers took either twelve grams of inositol powder a day (two teaspoons, twice daily, in juice) or a placebo powder (glucose).

 Hamilton depression Rating Scale (HAM-D) scores fell during the first two weeks in both groups.
 An initial response even on a dummy substance is often seen early on in clinical trials for depression, because of the power of hope actually affects brain function.
 But while those assigned to take the stand-in powder remained stuck at this plateau from then on, people taking inositol powder experienced an additional 20.5% drop in their depression scores by the end of the trial.
 Plus, inositol was not associated with manic episodes in the victims of bipolar depression – an important result, since many treatments for this disorder push its victims into the opposite pole, with disastrous consequences.

 Inositol had loosened the jaws of the black dog of depression.
 And this was just the beginning.